leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DataTypeEditors/StructureEditor.md

 1. Select the component.
 2. Press the ![MultiDuplicateData.png](../icons/MultiDuplicateData.png) **Duplicate Multiple of Component...** button.
-3. The number of duplicates
+3. <a name="structure-editor-duplicates-numberinputdialog"></a> The number of duplicates dialog appears.
-dialog appears.
 In a non-packed structure, you can only indicate as many duplicates as will fit in place of *undefined* bytes unless duplicating the last component in which case the structure will grow as needed.
 The last component added will become the selected component.